Australian University of Theology

-The Australian College of Theology (ACT) is an Australian higher education provider based in Sydney, New South Wales.
-The college delivers awards in ministry and theology and was one of the first Australian non-university providers to offer an accredited bachelor's degree and a research doctorate.
-It is now one of two major consortia of theological colleges in Australia, alongside the University of Divinity.

-Over 22,000 people have graduated since the foundation of the college.
-On 7 October 2022 it was granted university college status by the Tertiary Education Quality and Standards Agency.
+The Australian University of Theology (AUT), formerly known as the Australian College of Theology (ACT), is a collegiate theological university based in Sydney, New South Wales.
+The university grants degrees in ministry and theology.
+It is one of two major consortia of theological colleges in Australia, alongside the University of Divinity.
+Over 23,000 people have graduated since the foundation of the institution.
+On 7 October 2022, it was granted university college status by the Tertiary Education Quality and Standards Agency and on 20 December 2024, TEQSA confirmed a decision to register the college as a university.

-The primate of the Anglican Church of Australia presides as chairman at a general meeting of the Australian College of Theology Limited.
-The current chair of the board is Roger Lewis.
-The current dean is James Dalziel, while the deputy dean is Edwina Murphy.
+The current vice-chancellor is James Dalziel, and the deputy vice-chancellor (research) is Edwina Murphy.